bibsdb/bibbox_documentation/install/elo/readme.txt

    (requires gcc v4.0.0 or later) from the libusb-1.0 website.

-B. If touch is not working, check if the elousbd driver is loaded and currently available in memory.
+B. If touch is not working, check if the elomtusbd driver is loaded and currently available in memory.
 Some Xorg Xserver versions terminate the touchscreen driver upon user logout.
 The current workaround in this situation is to startup the driver from Xwindows startup script or reboot the system.

      # ps -e |grep elo

    Check the driver log file for any errors that have been reported.

-     # gedit /var/log/elo-usb/EloUsbErrorLog.txt
+     # gedit /var/log/elo-mt-usb/EloUsbErrorLog.txt

    If the driver is not present then load the driver again.
 Root access is needed to load the driver manually.
-Normal users will have to restart the system so that the elousbd daemon is loaded again during system startup.
+Normal users will have to restart the system so that the elomtusbd daemon is loaded again during system startup.
    Normal users may be able to load the driver manually depending on access control and file permissions that are setup.

-     # sudo /etc/opt/elo-usb/elousbd
+     # /etc/opt/elo-mt-usb/elomtusbd

 C. If starting the Elo touchscreen driver from the normal startup locations like